sashkoristov/bachelor-theses/README.md

 *xAFCL EE* is the core part of the [AFCL Environment](https://github.com/sashkoristov/AFCLEnvironment), a platform to develop, deploy, and fault tolerant execution of FCs developed in our Abstract Function Choreography Language ([AFCL](https://doi.org/10.1016/j.future.2020.08.012)).
 -->

-The following paragraphs present the available bachelor theses for the following upcoming summer semester 2023.
+The following paragraphs present the available bachelor theses for the following winter semester 2023/24.

 You can find a latex template for the bachelor thesis which includes some hints [here](https://github.com/sashkoristov/bachelor-theses/tree/main/template).

-Topics are inintially intended for a single student, but each topic can be adapted for a group of two students.
+Each topic can be adapted for a single student or a group of two students.

 ---

-# New available topics for SS2023
+# New available topics for WS2023/24

 ## Topics

-The following topics for bachelor theses are available for the summer semester 2023:
+The following topics for bachelor theses are available for the winter semester 2023/24:

+1. *CacheLess*: Cache-aware data flow in AFCL serverless workflows [details](./new/CacheLess.md).
+1. *StorageLess*: Benchmark networking of federated FaaS with federated storage infrastructure [details](./new/StorageLess.md).
+1. *PackageLess*: Benchmarking packaging and deployment time of serverless functions in federated FaaS [details](./new/PackageLess.md).
 1. *StreamAFCL* : A novel serverless workflow management system for streaming AFCL workflows in federated FaaS [details](./new/StreamAFCL.md).
 1. *TwinLess* : Building a digital twin with serverless workflows in federated FaaS [details](./new/twinLess.md).
-1. *fServiceX* : Code once serverless functions and dynamically select BaaS services in federated FaaS [details](./new/fServiceX.md).
+1. *fServiceX* : Code once serverless functions and dynamically select BaaS services in federated FaaS [details](./new/fServiceX.md) (Always open for new services and providers).
-1. *fOps*: Automation in packaging, deployment, and testing of serverless functions in federated FaaS [details](./new/fOps.md).
 1. *ProfileBaaS*: Characterizing and profiling Backend-as-a-Service in Federated FaaS [details](./new/profileBaaS.md).

 ## Timeline

-* Tentative application by students: March - May 2023
+* Tentative application by students: July - September 2023
-* Tentative start with the thesis:  March 2023 - June 2023
+* Tentative start with the thesis:  September 2023 - October 2023
-* Tentative finish WS2023/24
+* Tentative finish January 2024 - March 2024

 ## Tentative agenda

 We will define several milestones for the project and ideally bi-weekly meetings for project status.

 ## General milestones for a successful bachelor thesis